 How Many Days Do You Need in Paris?

-7 Days: A full week lets you experience Paris like a temporary local.
-Beyond the major sights, you can dedicate entire days to specific neighborhoods, take a full-day trip to Versailles or Giverny, explore the city’s world-class food scene in depth, and enjoy the slower rhythms of Parisian life — morning markets, afternoon museum visits, evening aperitifs along the Seine.
+7 Days: A full week is enough to live here like a temporary local.
+Past the big sights, you can give whole days to single neighborhoods, take a full-day trip to Versailles or Giverny, dig properly into the food scene, and settle into the city’s slower rhythms, with morning markets, afternoon museums, and aperitifs by the Seine.

-10+ Days: For those who want to go deep.
-Combine thorough Paris exploration with multiple day trips to the Champagne region, Loire Valley castles, Mont Saint-Michel, or even a quick Eurostar hop to London or Brussels.
+10+ Days: This is for going deep.
+Pair a thorough run at Paris with day trips to the Champagne region, the Loire Valley castles, or Mont Saint-Michel, or hop the Eurostar to London or Brussels for a day.

 How Much Does a Trip to Paris Cost?
 Complete Budget Breakdown